‘I’d crawl if I have to’: Palestinians eager to return to northern Gaza

 “I miss my home so much,” Ansaf added.
 “We had only lived there for nine months before the war started, and I hadn’t even finished furnishing it.”

-Unlike Ansaf, Nada Awadallah has no information about the condition of her home in Gaza’s City’s Tel al-Hawa.
+Unlike Ansaf, Nada Awadallah has no information about the condition of her home in Gaza’s City’s Tal al-Hawa neighbourhood.
 What she does know is that the area around her home was a closed Israeli military zone, and was hard to access.

 But that lack of information is not a confirmation that her home has been destroyed.
-And for Nada that is enough to try and return.
+And for Nada, that is enough to try and return.

-“I can’t believe the day of return has finally come, the 65-year-old said, tears welling in her eyes.
+“I can’t believe the day of return has finally come,” the 65-year-old said, tears welling in her eyes.
 “I’ll endure the exhaustion.
 I’ve been here since last night, sleeping on the street, and I’m ready to stay until we’re allowed through.”

-Nada had fled with her family – five children and several grandchildren – from Tel al-Hawa early in the war, eventually settling in a tent in southern Gaza’s al-Mawasi.
+Nada had fled with her family – five children and several grandchildren – from Tal al-Hawa early in the war, eventually settling in a tent in southern Gaza’s al-Mawasi.
 And all of those family members have decided, for now, to stay where they are.

 “There was a debate among us about waiting longer before heading back, but I couldn’t wait any longer,” Nada said.
 “I told them I’d crawl if I had to.
-What matter is that I go back and check on my home.”
+What matters is that I go back and check on my home.”

 Returning to the rubble